cpske/ISP/Resources.md

   * Course 8: Building Prototypes with JavaScript
   * Course 9: Building a Functional Prototype with Node.js

 [Engineering Software as a Service](https://courses.edx.org/courses/BerkeleyX/CS_CS169.1x/1T2014/course/) Berkeley CS169.1x at edX.
 A very popular course from UC Berkeley.
-The courses uses Ruby (we don't) but the content is very valuable.
-Some of it belongs in "Workgroup Software Process".
+The courses uses Ruby on Rails (a web framework) but the content is very valuable.

 [Software Processes and Agile Practices](https://www.coursera.org/learn/software-processes-and-agile-practices), U. of Alberta on Coursera.
   * The course title describes it.
 Fairly short course (4 modules).